 In my experience, they will not just host you, but will often show you around, take you out in the evening, introduce you to their friends and generally make you feel at home in a foreign city.

 I have spent many of my solo travel years surfing couches, and though I’ve been travelling alone, I’ve never been lonely.

 Living with people isn’t for everyone.
-Sometimes when you travel solo you really need your own private space, be it a hotel room or a studio flat on Airbnb etc.
+Sometimes when you travel solo you really need your own private space, be it a hotel room or a studio flat.

 However, you can keep your social life fresh and active by going out to local events to mix with locals and other travellers.

 Go on a Guided Tour